'Arrogant sociopath threatening the country': what the scandalous book of his niece told about Trump

 Mary Trump says that at first she did not take her uncle's candidacy seriously and did not think that Donald Trump is also serious.

-“He's a clown,” said my aunt Marianne during one of our regular dinners.
-“That will never happen,” wrote Mary Trump.
+“He's a clown,” my Aunt Marianne said during one of our regular dinners.
+“It will never happen,” wrote Mary Trump.

 During the campaign, Mary Trump says her aunt, former federal judge Marianne Trump Barry, accused Donald Trump of using Freddy Trump’s death “for political purposes” to solve the opioid problem.